Volunteer as an English teacher

 At the time of updating this post I’m in Asia and I do will speak out loudly about everything I’ve seen, heard and experienced with no regrets.
 I’ll be looking forward to get your comments, opinions but mainly I want to get to know you’re own experience.
 This is a free blog.
 I’m just sharing and helping out.
 If you’re young check the VISA requirements for opportunities in Australia, Japan, Canada, Switzerland and England.
 There are plenty.
 And I’ll keep you posted about what I’ve learned so far about SUMMER CAMPS.

 See you soon!
-There are opportunities all over the world for English and non English native speakers and the children await for good professionals.
+There are opportunities all over the world for English and non English native speakers and the children await for good professionals that care for them.
+There are positions for English teachers, Music and Arts and mathematics.